 What Is A Trade School?

 Have you heard of Trade Schools as another path after high school?
-Trade schools are a great place to learn skills directly related to a specific field.
+Trade school is a great place to learn skills directly related to a specific field.

 Trade schools, also known as vocational schools or technical schools develop skills for students to enter directly into the workforce in a specific field.